 -Once you’ve installed your built-in fridge, it’s not easy to move it around your home.

 -Not enough capacity to store a collection of up to hundreds of wine bottles

 What is a Freestanding Wine Fridge?

-Freestanding wine fridges are the most common type of home fridges.
+Before going into the detailed comparison between freestanding vs built in wine fridge I will tell you what freestanding wine fridges are and their basic information.
+Freestanding wine fridges are the most common type of home fridge.
 They’re typically found in larger rooms, such as kitchens and garages, to maintain their independence from other appliances around them while still providing plenty of space for your favorite wine!

 Features of Freestanding Wine Fridge

 Freestanding wine fridges are designed to stand alone, away from other appliances and units.
 However, due to the placement of their vents, freestanding wines require adequate space around the sides so they can release heat efficiently with a minimum of 3 – 5 inches left over for ventilation which is why these usually end up in large rooms such as spacious kitchens or garages since it allows proper airflow while not blocking any open doorways necessary when storing larger quantities without compromising your ability at access later during parties and events.

 Even though there is an immense variety of freestanding wine fridges on the market, they all feature a glass door and internal shelves.
 In addition, they come in different sizes depending on your needs.